scipy/scipy/README.rst

 - **Report a security vulnerability:** https://tidelift.com/docs/security
 - **Citing in your work:** https://www.scipy.org/citing.html

-SciPy depends on NumPy, which provides convenient and fast N-dimensional array manipulation.
-SciPy is built to work with NumPy arrays, and provides many user-friendly and efficient numerical routines, such as routines for numerical integration and optimization.
+SciPy is built to work with
+NumPy arrays, and provides many user-friendly and efficient numerical routines, such as routines for numerical integration and optimization.
 Together, they run on all popular operating systems, are quick to install, and are free of